TechnoSparks/ts-binds/README.md

 ## Changelog (2 recent versions)
 ### 1.0.9
+**Additions**
+- New `mount` parameter to output the system's mount entries.
+Command `tsbinds mount` is to execute in shell
+- New `pairs` parameter to output the pair names in the `folderlist`.
+Great to do quick revision.
+Command `tsbinds pairs` is to execute in shell

+**Fixes**
+- Fix the mount namespace issue - now binds and unbinds take effect the way it should be!
+  - All the commands are now passed through `su -M -c` to take effect on the global namespace.

 **Modifications**
 - Change to use busybox
   - Uses hardcoded PATH towards the busybox folder `/sbin/.core/busybox`